-A mule is a hybrid cross between a male donkey and a female horse.
-The mule possesses the strength, intelligence, patience, perseverance, endurance, sure-footedness and even temper of the donkey.
-From the horse, the mule inherits beauty, athletic ability, courage, vigor and speed.
-Mules appear to require less food than a horse of similar size.
+A mule is a hybrid cross between a male donkey (jack) and a female horse.
+As a hybrid, the animal inherits characteristics from both parents.
+The mule possesses the strength, intelligence, patience, perseverance, endurance, sure-footedness, and even temper of the donkey.
+From the horse, the mule inherits beauty, athletic ability, courage, vigor, and speed.
+In addition, mules appear to require less food than a horse of similar size.

 According to the American Mule Museum:

 - Early explorers brought donkeys to America, but they were quite small.

 - George Washington played a significant role in the development of the mule population in America.
 He recognized the value of the sturdy animal in agriculture and became the first American breeder.